Aqsa48/Aqsa48/README.md

 PhD Candidate in **Modeling and Data Science**
 University of Turin, Italy

-I am a 1st-year PhD student in Modeling and Data Science at the University of Turin, supervised by Stefano Ferraris and Rosa Meo.
+I am a 1st-year PhD student in Modeling and Data Science at the University of Turin, supervised by Stefano Ferraris.
 I have a background in Software Engineering with professional experience as a software engineer and university lecturer.
-My work focuses on machine learning and data science, and I enjoy working with interdisciplinary data, including health and biological domains.
+My work focuses on machine learning and data science, and I enjoy working with interdisciplinary data like health and biological domains and currenlty working with climate change(weather) data.

 My research interests include machine learning, data science, natural language processing, bioinformatics, and pattern mining.
-I have worked on COVID-19 genome analysis, activity recognition using machine learning, and full-stack marketplace system development using the MERN stack.
+I have worked on COVID-19 genome analysis during my Masters, activity recognition using machine learning, and full-stack marketplace system development using the MERN stack.

 ## Connect With Me